 Execs at other major research firms speak with similar convictions.
 “We provide fact-based advice,” says IDC CEO Kirk Campbell.
-IDC’s research methodology, with its emphasis on hard data, provides a built-in guard against analyst bias or favoritism, he argues.
+With its emphasis on hard data, IDC’s research methodology provides a built-in guard against analyst bias or favoritism, he argues.
 Campbell dismisses any suggestion that vendors have to be paying customers to get fair treatment in IDC reports.
 “We have an open-door policy,” he says.

 “We provide non-fact-based advice.”

 Who would say such a thing?
 The question is not whether IDC provides fact-based advice.
-It is whether vendor money causes IDC to promote vendors who can pay more than vendors that don’t or can’t.
+Whether vendor money causes IDC to promote vendors who can pay more than vendors that don’t or can’t.
 And Campbell’s statement here does not address that issue.